niplav/site/resolving.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2023-04-15, modified: 2024-07-14, language: english, status: notes, importance: 8, confidence: highly likely*
+*author: niplav, created: 2023-04-15, modified: 2024-07-14, language: english, status: in progress, importance: 8, confidence: highly likely*

 > __We consider the problem of resolving preferences that are inconsistent under the [von Neumann-Morgenstern